tensorflow/tfjs-models/face-landmarks-detection/README.md

 # Face landmarks detection

-This package contains solutions for detecting facial landmarks.
+This project contains packages for detecting facial landmarks.

-Currently, we offer one solution: MediaPipe Facemesh (`mediapipe-facemesh`), described in detail below.
+Currently, we offer one package: MediaPipe Facemesh (`mediapipe-facemesh`), described in detail below.

 # MediaPipe Facemesh

-MediaPipe Facemesh (`mediapipe-facemesh`) is a lightweight machine learning pipeline predicting 486 3D facial landmarks to infer the approximate surface geometry of a human face ([paper](https://arxiv.org/pdf/1907.06724.pdf)).
+MediaPipe Facemesh (`mediapipe-facemesh`) is a lightweight package predicting 486 3D facial landmarks to infer the approximate surface geometry of a human face ([paper](https://arxiv.org/pdf/1907.06724.pdf)).

 <img src="demo.gif" alt="demo" style="width: 640px;"/>

-More background information about the model, as well as its performance characteristics on different datasets, can be found here: [https://drive.google.com/file/d/1VFC_wIpw4O7xBOiTgUldl79d9LA-LsnA/view](https://drive.google.com/file/d/1VFC_wIpw4O7xBOiTgUldl79d9LA-LsnA/view)
+More background information about the package, as well as its performance characteristics on different datasets, can be found here: [https://drive.google.com/file/d/1VFC_wIpw4O7xBOiTgUldl79d9LA-LsnA/view](https://drive.google.com/file/d/1VFC_wIpw4O7xBOiTgUldl79d9LA-LsnA/view)

-The model is designed for front-facing cameras on mobile devices, where faces in view tend to occupy a relatively large fraction of the canvas.
+The package is designed for front-facing cameras on mobile devices, where faces in view tend to occupy a relatively large fraction of the canvas.
 MediaPipe Facemesh may struggle to identify far-away faces.

-Check out our [demo](https://storage.googleapis.com/tfjs-models/demos/face-landmarks-detection/index.html), which uses the model to detect facial landmarks in a live video stream.
+Check out our [demo](https://storage.googleapis.com/tfjs-models/demos/face-landmarks-detection/index.html), which uses the MediaPipe Facemesh to detect facial landmarks in a live video stream.

-This model is also available as part of [MediaPipe](https://github.com/google/mediapipe/tree/master/mediapipe/models), a framework for building multimodal applied ML pipelines.
+This package is also available as part of [MediaPipe](https://github.com/google/mediapipe/tree/master/mediapipe/models), a framework for building multimodal applied ML pipelines.

 ## Installation